microtrain/bootcamp/01-DevEnvironment/07-Git.md

 ![Modified](/img/git/push.png)

 In the previous example we committed our code changes directly to the master branch.
 In practice you will never work on a master branch.
-At the very least you should have a develop branch (we call it dev).
-I like to create branches as follows.
+At the very least you should have a development branch (we call it dev).
+I like to create branches using the *checkout* command.

 ```sh
 git checkout -B dev